Non-smoothable curve singularities: Buchweitz criterion

 where the first four are generators of $\omega$, so if $\varphi \in \Hom(\omega,\mO)$ maps $\frac{dt}{t^{26}}$ to $t^l$, then $\varphi(\frac{dt}{t^{25}})=t^{l+1}$, $\varphi(\frac{dt}{t^{22}})=t^{l+4}$ and $\varphi(\frac{dt}{t^{20}})=t^{l+6}$.
 This means that with $t^l$ also $t^{l+1}$, $t^{l+4}$ and $t^{l+6}$ have to be elements of $\mO$.
 The smallest possible value for $l$ is therefore $14$, followed by $16$, $22$ and all values from $26$ on.
 Such a $\varphi$ corresponds to $t^{l+26}\in \mO$ and therefore $d_1=52-3-16=33>2\cdot16=2\delta$.

 We describe some deformations of the curve.
-Its equations can be given in a redundant way as those $2\times 2$ minors of the following determinant, which can be formed; the dots cannot be filled in for reasons of degree.
+Its equations can be given in a redundant way by $2\times 2$ minors of the following matrix, where the dots cannot be filled in for reasons of degree.
+Only minors that do not contain dots lead to equations.